Skip to main content

 The research plan

-Target audience: Professionals aged 20 to 45 — designers, creatives, musicians, freelancers, and gig workers in Latin America.
+Target audience: People aged 20 to 45 — designers, creatives, musicians, freelancers, and gig workers across Latin America.

 Participant search strategy